So you’re ready to jump on the cold-brew bandwagon as the temperature (slightly) starts to warm up….but where do you start?

 It's easy to make- Cold-brewers are relatively simple to prepare and set up.
 Instead of learning proper pouring techniques, you simply ground your coffee to a coarse setting, add room temperature water, and let the two sit together in a cool place or refrigerator for a long period of time.

 Low-to-Zero Acidity - Because of the milder brewing process, cold drip has up to 67% less acidity than regularly brewed coffee.
 For people with sensitive stomachs or heartburn, cold brew reduces stomach discom1fort.

 Tons of Recipes - Once the cold brew concentrate is made you’ve got a whole range of options what you can do next.
 You can add sugar and cream for a rich morning drink.
 You can add sparkling water for a summer spritzer.
-Heck, you can even add Kahlua and make a warm after dinner cocktail.
+Heck, you can even add Kahlua and make a warm after dinner cocktail, or even try Kahlua iced coffee on a hot summer afternoon.
 The way you drink your cold brew is only bound by your imagination.